lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-11-30-CTT_in_Isabelle-II.md

 The [previous post]({% post_url 2022-11-23-CTT_in_Isabelle %})
 describes the implementation of Martin-Löf type theory in Isabelle.
-The ability to type in the rules in a notation as close as possible to the original papers and use them immediately for proofs was a key design objective in the early days of Isabelle.
+The ability to enter the rules in a notation as close as possible to the original papers and use them immediately for proofs was one of my key objectives for Isabelle in the 1980s.
 Now, through some tiny examples, let's see how terms can be built incrementally with the help of schematic variables and high-order unification.
 Such terms can be proof objects, but they do not have to be.